 Peninsula State Park

 Make sure to head over to the east side of the peninsula to Cave Point County Park and see the cliff jumping.
 Even if you do not jump yourself, it is fun to watch others jump.
-We enjoyed jumping in, although the water was a bit chilly in early August.
+We enjoyed jumping in, although the water was chilly in early August.

-Kohler-Andrae or Harrington Beach or State Park
+Kohler-Andrae or Harrington Beach State Park

 Just south of Sheboygan are two state parks that offer great camping.
 To the north is Kohler-Andrae State Park, which offers 137 campsites, 52 having electrical hookups.
 Harrington has 69 campsites, of which 31 have electricity.

-Kohler-Andrae has sand dunes and a nature preserve.
+Kohler-Andrae has dunes and a nature preserve.
 Harrington has swamps, wetlands, and an observatory.
 Both have dwindling beaches due to the rising Lake Michigan waters.

 Camping Along the Lake in Illinois